 Securely retain the data provided by the IDSP, either in electronic or hard copy for audit and investigation purposes, for the duration of employment and for a further 2 years after the employment has ended, after which the copy must be securely destroyed.

-What are the penalties for breaches of right to work checks?
+Penalties for breaching of right to work duties

 Under the prevention of illegal working regime, you must conduct right to work checks on all new recruits to satisfy yourself that they are not disqualified from working by reason of their immigration status.
 By correctly conducting right to work checks on all potential employees, this will provide you with a statutory excuse against liability for any civil penalty if someone is found to be working for you illegally.
 Equally, by conducting follow-up checks on existing employees with a time-limited right to be in the UK, for example, following a manual check based on documents from List B of acceptable documents, this will enable you to maintain that excuse.